ndd21/PHYS281/docs/demo-numpy.md

-There are a couple of equivalent ways to do this using the [`copy`](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.copy.html#numpy.ndarray.copy) method of an array or the NumPy [`copy`](https://numpy.org/doc/stable/reference/generated/numpy.copy.html#numpy.copy) function:
+There are a couple of equivalent ways to do this using the [`copy`](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.copy.html#numpy.ndarray.copy) method of a `ndarray` or the NumPy [`copy`](https://numpy.org/doc/stable/reference/generated/numpy.copy.html#numpy.copy) function:

 ```python